willybrauner/interpol/README.md

 ### `el` property

-But it could be redundant to set props to element styles each time we want to animate the interpol instance.
-That's why, you can use the `el` property constructor to set the DOM element to animate.
-No need to use the `onUpdate` callback anymore.
+But it might be redundant to set props on item styles every time we want to animate the interpol instance.
+Therefore, you can use the `el` property constructor to define the DOM element to animate.
+No more using the `onUpdate` callback.

-Under the hood, the `el` property is used by `styles` helper function, inside the `onUpdate` callback, exactly like on the previous example.

 ```ts
 new Interpol({